The maximum number of tables that can be referenced in the definition of a view is 61.

 PREPARE refers to a view, the view

-definition seen each time the statement is executed later will be
+definition seen each time the statement is executed later is the

-the definition of the view at the time it was prepared.
-This is
+definition of the view at the time it was prepared.
+This is true

 prepared and before it is executed.
 In the following example, the